Berton House Writers’ Retreat

 Inspired by the late Pierre Berton, Berton House is owned and operated by the Writers' Trust of Canada.
 Operational support is provided by the Canada Council for the Arts, the Dawson City Community Library Board, the Klondike Visitors Association, and the Whitehorse Public Library.

 Further gratitude goes to Aeroplan for their generosity in supporting travel of the writers-in-residence to and from the Berton House Writer’s Retreat through their Beyond Miles program.
-Consider donating your own miles to support the program (click on the Aeroplan logo for more information.)
+Consider donating your own miles to support the program.

 “My stay at Berton House was like stepping into another dimension.
 I was satisfyingly productive in a house that welcomes each newcomer and allows us to focus on our work.
 But I also felt the pull that Dawson City, and the North, has always exerted on people: the excitement of Spring Break-up, the magnificence of the landscape, the adrenalin of endless light at midsummer.
 I met extraordinary people, relished my new friends’ eccentricity and creativity, and cannot wait to return.”